A Lifelong Connection

 In the past, the OGA and the College were seen as two very separate groups.
 Today, the College Development Team work closely with the Alumnae Association, a relationship that has grown from strength to strength.

 Reunions provide an important means for the Alumnae Association to maintain connections and friendships among past students.
 In recognition milestone years, reunions for these levels are scheduled and we encourage alumnae to get involved.
-Visit reunions for more information.
+Visit Alumnae Activities for more information.

 In order for young OGA mums to reconnect with each other and the College, the Alumnae Playgroup was established by a group of past students in 2008 and reinstated in late 2015.
 For more information on this wonderful program or to register, visit Alumnae & Friends Playgroup.

 Genazzano girls remain special to each other; the legacies of the past are special and we treasure our motto, fidelis and our hearts still go out in greeting to the well-loved school upon the hill.

 Visit the Alumnae Activities page for this year’s calendar or connect with us via our Facebook or Instagram.